zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

     * ns2.child.parent.no-del-mixed-undel-1.methodsv2.xa/IPv4
     * ns2.child.parent.no-del-mixed-undel-1.methodsv2.xa/IPv6

-[Above is implemented.]

-### NO-DEL-MIXED-UNDEL-2
-The child zone is not delegated, but there is an undelegated version that is tested.
-One grandparent server also serves the parent zone.
-There are extra empty nodes between the zone cuts.
-Child zones ns2 is out-of-bailiwick.

-* Zone: child.w.x.parent.y.z.no-del-mixed-undel-2.methodsv2.xa
-  * Grandparent zone `no-del-mixed-undel-2.methodsv2.xa` is served on `ns1` and
-    `ns2`.
-  * Parent zone `parent.y.z.no-del-mixed-undel-2.methodsv2.xa` is served by `ns1`,
-    `ns2` and on `n24.no-del-mixed-undel-2.methodsv2.xa`.
-  * There are no zone cuts at `w`, `x`, `y` and `z`.
-  * Child zone is not delegated, but there is an undelegated version.
-  * Undelgated data:
-    * ns1.child.parent.no-del-mixed-undel-1.methodsv2.xa/IPv4
-    * ns1.child.parent.no-del-mixed-undel-1.methodsv2.xa/IPv6
-    * ns2.child.parent.no-del-mixed-undel-1.methodsv2.xa/IPv4
-    * ns2.child.parent.no-del-mixed-undel-1.methodsv2.xa/IPv6

 ### NO-CHILD-1
 The child zone is not delegated.
 Parent zone returns NXDOMAIN.

 * Zone: child.parent.no-child-1.methodsv2.xa
-  * Child zone does not exist is not served by any NS.
+  * Child zone does not exist and is not served by any NS.

 ### NO-CHILD-2
 The child zone is not delegated.
 Parent zone returns NODATA.